fasalzaman/MB-901T00-Microsoft-Dynamics-365-Fundamentals/Instructions/Labs/LAB[MB-901]_M05Lab01_Sales.md

 1. Click **New**
 1. Click the **Qualify stage** icon.
 1. In the **Existing Contact?**  field, select or type **Cameron Azadi**.
-**Note:** Selecting an existing contact while creating a lead record, automatically populates First Name, Last Name, Job Title, Business Phone, Mobile Phone, and Email in the Lead form.
+- **Note:** Selecting an existing contact while creating a lead record, automatically populates First Name, Last Name, Job Title, Business Phone, Mobile Phone, and Email in the Lead form.
 Selecting an existing Account, will auto populate the company name in the lead form.
 This makes it really quick and easy to enter a lead record.
 1. In the **Topic** field, type **Likes our Xbox products**.
 1. Click **Save**.
-1. In the **Dynamics 365 Sales** Hub, navigate to **Sales** > **Dashboards**.

 ### Change system settings

-1. Navigate to **Settings>Advanced** Settings.
-1. Navigate to **Settings>Administration**.
+1. Navigate to the **Settings** gear icon in the upper right menu.
+Use the dropdown to choose **Advanced Settings**.
-1. Click **System Settings**.
+1. Click the dropdown next to **Settings** and navigate to **Administration** under **System Settings.**
 1. Select **Sales** tab.
 1. In the **Qualify lead experience** field, select **No**.
 1. Click **OK**.